Denzel Washington: 1990–1999: Hollywood stardom and acclaim

 In the summer of 1990, Washington had appeared in the title role of the Public Theater's production of William Shakespeare's Richard III.
 Mel Gussow of The New York Times praised Washington as "an actor of range and intensity, is expert at projecting a feeling of controlled rage".
-Also that year Washington starred as Bleek Gilliam in the Spike Lee film Mo' Better Blues.
+Also that year, Washington starred as Bleek Gilliam in the Spike Lee film Mo' Better Blues.
 Charles Murray of Empire praised Washington's performance as a "taut portrayal of the driven musician" and "like all Lee’s film, Mo’ Better Blues is a real ensemble piece, and the standard of the performances is uniformly excellent: but Washington [and] Lee deserve extra plaudits."
 In 1991, he starred as Demetrius Williams in the Mira Nair directed romantic drama Mississippi Masala opposite Sarita Choudhury.
 Set primarily in rural Mississippi, the film explores interracial romance between African Americans and Indian Americans.
 Critic Roger Ebert of The Chicago Sun-Times praised the chemistry of the two leads writing, "Washington is an actor of immense and natural charm, and he makes a good match with Sarita Choudhury".

 Washington was reunited with Lee to play one of his most critically acclaimed roles, the title character of the historical epic Malcolm X (1992).
 The New York Times gave the film its Critic's Pick with Vincent Canby declaring, "In Denzel Washington it also has a fine actor who does for "Malcolm X" what Ben Kingsley did for "Gandhi."
 Mr. Washington not only looks the part, but he also has the psychological heft, the intelligence and the reserve to give the film the dramatic excitement".
-His performance as the Black nationalist leader earned him another nomination for the Academy Award for Best Actor.
+His performance as the Black nationalist leader earned him his third Academy Award nomination, the first time in the Lead Actor category.
 Also that year, he established the production company Mundy Lane Entertainment.
 The next year, he played the lawyer defending a gay man with AIDS played by Tom Hanks in the Jonathan Demme film Philadelphia (1993).
 Sight & Sound wrote, "Casting Washington in the lead guaranteed the film the black audience that otherwise might not have had much interest in the problems of a rich white homosexual with Aids.
 But Aids is rampant in inner cities, where it attacks not just gay men, but IV drug users and women."